Bracken Ridge Lions News

 Membership NewsBracken Ridge Central Lions Club is an active group.
 That raises much needed funds for the community.

 BRACKEN RIDGE MINIATURE STEAM AND ELECTRIC RAILWAYTrains run on the 4th Sunday of each month.
-Trains run 9.30am - 2.30pm in McPherson Park, Denham Street, Bracken Ridge at a cost of $2 a ride.
+Trains run 9.00 am - 12.00 pm in McPherson Park, Denham Street, Bracken Ridge at a cost of $2 a ride.
 Bring along a picnic lunch, bring the family and make it a great family day out.

 OCCASSIONAL VOLUNTEER PROGRAMHaven''t got time to join a club but would still like to do something for your local community